• Skip to content

 This structured planning process allows the organization to set performance targets and lays out the steps to fulfill its mission and purpose.

-For instance, if your church has a passion to support the underserved in your community, a strategy and plan can help your church fulfill that passion.
+For instance, if your church has a passion for supporting the underserved in your community, a strategy and plan can help your church fulfill that passion.

 3. Church Goal Setting

-Implementation of church strategy is dependent on how well goals are developed, tracked, and achieved.
+Church strategy implementation depends on how well goals are developed, tracked, and achieved.

 Goal setting can be a time-consuming process.